IRS Levied Me by Mistake – What to Do If You Were Wrongfully Targeted

 Whether it’s a mistaken identity, outdated IRS records, or funds taken from an account that doesn’t belong to you, wrongful IRS levies are a real problem—and can cause serious financial disruption.

-If the IRS seized your money, wages, or property by mistake, this post explains what your rights are, how to get your funds back, and how to prevent the IRS from doing it again.
+If the IRS seized your money, wages, or property by mistake, this post explains what your rights are, how to file a wrongful levy claim, how to get your funds back, and how to prevent the IRS from doing it again.

 What Is a Wrongful Levy?